kenan-rhoton/heartborne/4X/assymetric.markdown

 ### War tokens

 -   Placing a war token on a scouted opposing token allows you to benefit from it when it is PUBLIC and JUSTIFIED.

+# Deck of cards version

+## The "viable" strategies

+-   Herbivore (Appeased): Settle quickly and focus on expansion, speeding your civilization's influence, developing breadth-first and having a very strong foundation.
+Out-influence everyone.
+-   Piscivore (Merchants): Settle quickly and focus on exploiting and building a massive city, developing depth-first.
+Out-prosper everyone.
+-   Carnivore (Titans): Focus on exploiting and expanding just enough to maximize your extermination capabilities.
+Kill everyone.
+-   Omnivore (Nomads): Explore a lot and improvise with what you find, obtaining some very weird but very strong exploits.

+## Actions

+-   Explore (Draw land cards)
+-   Build (Construct a building on a land)
+-   Develop (Upgrade an existing building)

+## Land cards

+## Buildings